Vyral/ken-varilek/_posts/2019-05-21-how-much-money-do-you-need-to-buy-a-house.md

 {% include youtube.html %}

-Today I’m answering a question that I hear constantly from my clients, “How much money do I need to buy a house?”
-To break it down for you, I’ll use an example of a $200,000 house with approximately $4,500 in taxes for our example today.&nbsp;
+Today I’m answering a question that I hear constantly from my clients: “How much money do I need to buy a house?”
+To break it down for you, I’ll use an example of a $200,000 house with approximately $4,500 in taxes.&nbsp;

-**The biggest cost associated with purchasing a house is the down payment, which can be anywhere from nothing up until 20%.** You’ll also have to budget in title insurance, which would cost around $1,500 for this kind of home.
+**The biggest cost associated with purchasing a house is the down payment, which can be anywhere from nothing up to 20%.** You’ll also have to budget for title insurance, which would cost around $1,500 for this kind of home.
 This ensures that you get a clean deed.

 {% include pullquote.html %}